Part 4EarthingBondingProtection

 The three earthing systems: TN-C-S, TN-S, and TT

-Because of the open PEN risk, there are restrictions on using PME earthing for certain situations — for example, it’s generally not permitted as the sole earth for swimming pools or caravan sites.
+Warning: On TN-C-S (PME) systems, if the PEN conductor breaks (open PEN fault), all exposed metalwork connected to the earthing system can rise to a dangerous voltage.
+Because of this risk, there are restrictions on using PME earthing for certain situations — for example, it’s generally not permitted as the sole earth for swimming pools or caravan sites.

 Main Protective Bonding